phil-lavin/Wordpress-Twitter-Blog/README.md

 * Added Analytics (utm source, medium and campaign) tracking inc admin interface config settings
 * Changed to bitly API v3 as it's easier to use
 * Mark comments as tb_is_tweet with meta data.
 This can be used to distinguish twitter comments from regular comments in the template
+* Now uses your own app for better security

 ### Tidying Up ###